Class 3: Color

 My favorite tip is to tell customers to find a fabric or artwork that has a color combination that they love.
 That becomes their “palette” to pick decorating colors from.
 Colors you consistently love, no matter what the current trends are.
 One caveat, though.
 The more permanent (or expensive to replace) the item/component is for your home, the more neutral the color should be.
 Items like bathtubs should be white or an off-white shade.
 Years ago, people picked colors for their sinks, toilets and tubs.
 Big mistake.
 If re-painting walls and replacing wall-to-wall carpeting are an unreasonable expense for you, those colors should be more neutral too.
 Add color in towels, area rugs, toss pillow, curtains, artwork and accessories that can be easily replaced.
 Always have an eye to the possible future sale of your home.
 Not everyone is going to love a green marble bathroom.
 Let’s face it, sometimes the things you love now even you could get sick of.

 I remember when we were selling Formica for custom kitchen cabinets and countertops, one year “Peach” was “the color.”
 A woman came into the store to pick out colors for her kitchen and was adamant that she wanted peach cabinets with a white countertop.
 I pleaded with her to do the reverse.
 If she was determined on having a peach kitchen, use that for the countertops and neutral white for the cabinets, because countertops are much easier to replace than custom cabinets.
 She finally relented, though she swore to me she absolutely loves peach and would never tire of it.
 She came in a year later to buy a different countertop.
-She was already sick of the peach color and relieved that she didn’t have to replace all her cabinets.
+She was already sick of peach and relieved that she didn’t have to replace all her cabinets.
 Every so often, people are glad they’ve listened to me!

 Another consideration when selecting colors is the undertone – the hidden color within the color.
 Even in neutral colors, not all whites, tans, and grays are the same.
 The fact that Benjamin Moore has umpteen shades of white is mind-boggling.
 Frequently, the only way to see the undertone is by placing color samples side-by-side.
 You may be able, then, to discern that one white may have a yellowy undertone and another a bluish or pinkish.
 However, when holding a color sample alone in your hand, you would swear it’s just white.
 Gray is a particularly deceiving color – with a multitude of different undertones, including purple or green.
 Again, a side-by-side comparison of paint samples makes it much easier to spot the differences.
 Placing a paint chip on top of white paper may also be helpful in discerning the undertones.
 Unfortunately, the slight differences between colors even in the same color family become glaringly obvious once a whole wall is painted with it.
 It pays to buy a quart of the paint to see how the color actually looks on the wall next to your furnishings and under the lighting in the room.